 If you have not already done so, you can either manually add local users and groups, or synchronize your LDAP / AD services with the BCS service – this enables you to apply policies by users and / or groups.
 To connect to your LDAP, see LDAP Active Directory and BCS.
 Or you can choose to Manually Configure Local Users and groups.

 - Click Manage for the account for which you want to configure rules/policies.

 - Click on Advanced Filtering in the left pane.

 - On the Advanced Filtering page, click Add Rule.
 Click in the text box at the top of the popup to select one or more users or groups.

 - Select an Action of Block or Allow.

 - Select a rule Type of either Categories, Domains, or URLs.

-- Check each category for which you want the rule to apply, or enter the target domain or URL.
+- Check each category for which you want the rule to apply, or enter the target domain or URL in the pop-up.